Tax Negotiation Services

 Small business agreement

-This installment agreement is designed for small businesses with debt less than $25.000.
+This installment agreement is particularly designed for small businesses with debt less than $25.000.

 Undue hardship extension